Jokelab/Dispatcher/README.md

 ```

 ## Commands
 Commands can be defined by inheriting the `ICommand<T>` interface, where the T parameter is the response type of the command.
-A command object should hold the parameters of a request.
+A command object holds the parameters of a request.
 ```C#
 public class GreetingCommand : ICommand<string>
 {